Submissions

 Declaration of generative AI and AI-assisted technologies in the writing process

-The use of generative AI and AI-assisted technologies must be declared when the paper is first submitted.
-The statement will appear in the published work and should be placed in a new section before the references list.
+The use of generative AI and AI-assisted technologies must be declared when the paper is first submitted, if applicable.
+The statement will appear in the published work.
 An example of statement:

 During the preparation of this work the author(s) used [NAME TOOL / SERVICE] in order to [REASON].
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the published article.